 The wizard makes setup easier because it automates what would otherwise be a more complex set of individual setup steps.
 It also reminds you to perform important tasks such as setting the date and time and configuring a log server.

 The steps that the wizard goes through after the welcome screen are listed next.

-Wizard step 1: Enter a new username and password
+Wizard step 1: Enter a new admin password and optionally change the username